JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2021_03.md

 We are not alone.
 We are not abandoned and destined for final disaster.

 > . . .
 Urantia is not a cosmic orphan stigmatized by sin and shut away from divine watchcare by rebellion.
 From Uversa to Salvington and on down to Jerusem, even in Havona and on Paradise, they all know we are here; and you mortals now dwelling on Urantia are just as lovingly cherished and just as faithfully watched over as if the sphere had never been betrayed by a faithless Planetary Prince, even more so.
-It is eternally true, “the Father himself loves you.” ([UB 114:7.17](/en/The_Urantia_Book/114#p7_17))
+It is eternally true, “the Father himself loves you.” (<a id="a49_467"></a>[UB 114:7.17](/en/The_Urantia_Book/114#p7_17))

 Our planet, therefore, continues its march of material, intellectual and spiritual progress, as do the other planets in our universe.
 We are heading towards the indescribable goal of the age of LIGHT and LIFE, despite everything we glimpse daily.
 And this unavoidable task, this marvelous destiny that we have on the horizon, is what the people who make up the URANTIA ASSOCIATION OF SPAIN have in mind.